Everything You Need to Know About Camping in North Carolina's Outer Banks

 Go beyond the campground.

-Your Outer Banks camping vacation may be all about swimming, sunbathing, and poring over juicy thrillers on a private spot on the sand.
+Your idea of Outer Banks camping may be all about swimming, sunbathing, and poring over juicy thrillers on a private spot on the sand.
 For those who want to pepper in a bit more adventure, recommended activities include kayaking through the maritime forest and marshland at Kitty Hawk Woods Coastal Reserve and off-roading across Corolla to see wild horses roaming free.
-The super-intrepid can kiteboard, wreck dive, or hang glide over Jockey’s Ridge State Park — home to the tallest sand dune on the East Coast.
-(Even if soaring through the air in an unpiloted aircraft isn’t your thing, you shouldn’t miss sunset at Jockey’s Ridge; the towering dune is an amazing place to see the sun sink into Albemarle Sound.)
+The super-intrepid can kiteboard, wreck dive, or hang glide over Jockey's Ridge State Park — home to the tallest sand dune on the East Coast.
+(Even if soaring through the air in an unpiloted aircraft isn't your thing, you shouldn't miss sunset at Jockey's Ridge; the towering dune is an amazing place to see the sun sink into Albemarle Sound.)